Set up billing for your account

 - URL: The Visual Studio Online accounts that you own.
 Why don't I see any accounts?

 - Directory: The directory, if any, that's connected to your Visual Studio Online account.
 What's a directory?
 Why is it connected to my account?

 Subscription: Appears only when you have more than one Azure subscription.
 These subscriptions are filtered by the directories selected in the Azure portal's Subscriptions list:

 Q: Why can't I link my Visual Studio Online account?

 A: This might happen because:

-- Only the Visual Studio Online account owner and the Azure subscription administrator or co-administrator can set up billing.
+- Only the Visual Studio Online account owner can set up billing.
 How do I find the account owner?